Yazan-ALtiti/Yazan-ALtiti/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on as freelacer
-- 🌱 I’m currently learning Java sping boot
+- 🌱 I’m currently learning C# Asp.Net
 - and full stack developer
-- 👯 I’m looking to collaborate on spring boot projects
+- 👯 I’m looking to collaborate on .net projects
 # About Me 📌
 - 🔭 I’m currently working as a freelacer backend developer
 - :seedling: I'm BIT Graduate.